 - 1. Switch the DC switch on the inverter to OFF. - 2.
 De-energise the inverter and secure it against being switched back on. - 3.
 Guide the Ethernet cable into the inverter. - 4.
 Seal with sealing ring and union nut.
 Tighten union nut to the prescribed torque.
-Tightening torque: 8 Nm (M25).

-- 5. Connect the Ethernet cable to the LAN interface of the external device, e.g. inverter, energy meter or battery. - 6.
+Tightening torque: 8 Nm (M25). - 5.
+Connect the Ethernet cable to the LAN interface of the external device, e.g. inverter, energy meter or battery. - 6.
 Connect other devices via Ethernet cable. - ✓ The external devices are connected.
-After initial commissioning, the WLAN interface still has to be configured in the inverter.
+After initial commissioning, the WLAN interface must be configured in the inverter and bridge mode must be activated.